-- a) protecting the safety of Victims; - b) creating long-term housing solutions for Victims; - c) building collaborations among Victim service providers; and - assisting MPHA to respond appropriately to the violence while maintaining a safe environment for MPHA, employees, tenants, applicants, Section 8/HCV participants, program participants and others.
+- a) protecting the safety of Victims; - b) creating long-term housing solutions for Victims; - c) building collaborations among Victim service providers; and - d) assisting MPHA to respond appropriately to the violence while maintaining a safe environment for MPHA, employees, tenants, applicants, Section 8/HCV participants, program participants and others.

-The Policy will assist the Minneapolis Public Housing Authority (MPHA) in providing rights under the Violence Against Women Reauthorization Act of 2013 (VAWA) to its applicants, public housing residents, Section 8/HCV participants and other program participants.
+The Policy will assist the MPHA in providing rights under the Violence Against Women Reauthorization Act of 2013 (VAWA) to its applicants, public housing residents, Section 8/HCV participants and other program participants.